 - Diploma of Adventure Leadership - La Trobe University - 1987

 - Diploma of Teaching (Primary) - Chisholm College - 1981

 Dr Monica Green in a Senior Research Fellow (Adjunct) in the Institution of Education, Arts and Community.
 Monica's research interests lie in pedagogies and curriculum associated with climate and place/community-based sustainability education.
 Her research focus includes outdoor learning, curriculum frameworks for teaching and learning sustainability, transitioning communities and the role of sustainability change agents.
 She has undertaken extensive research with children, teachers, and regional communities.
 Monica is current Chair of the UN’s Regional Centre of Expertise in Education for Sustainable Development (RCE Gippsland), who mobilise education for sustainable development via the Sustainable Development Goals across the Gippsland region.
-Monica is a selected participant in the 2020-2022 Homeward Bound Women in Leadership for STEMM program.
+Monica is a selected participant in the 2021-2023 Homeward Bound Women in Leadership (STEMM) program.

 Areas of expertise